• About

 • Coleslaw: This is optional but I recommend it.
 It adds lovely crunch.
 You don't need to even make any coleslaw dressing (but you can!).
 I used some leftover juice from pickled red onions on my slaw in this version.

 • Sandwich spread: I happened to have a wasabi horseradish type of spread so I gave it a try.
 If you like a kick, it was the PERFECT addition.
 Use your imagination.
 If it were my mom, it would be ketchup.
 Or just use some extra leftover brisket sauce.
 Or barbecue sauce.
-Just depends what flavor your brisket it to begin with.
+Just depends what flavor your brisket was to begin with.

 How to make this recipe